-Assessment and Treatment of Post-Traumatic Stress Disorder: This seminar focuses on assessment and treatment of PTSD and associated features.
+Assessment and Treatment of Post-Traumatic Stress Disorder: This four hour/two week seminar focuses on assessment and treatment of PTSD and associated features.
 This didactic will focus on utilization of prolonged exposure therapy (PE) for trauma, treating people with Posttraumatic Stress Disorder (PTSD) through an understanding of an individual's multicultural identity, and a review of empirical studies supporting this approach.

-Assessment and Treatment of Panic Disorder: This seminar focuses on cognitive-behavioral assessment and treatment of panic disorder and its associated feature agoraphobia.
+Assessment and Treatment of Panic Disorder: This two hour/one week seminar focuses on cognitive-behavioral assessment and treatment of panic disorder and its associated feature agoraphobia.
 Discussion will include epidemiology, etiology, and treatment including medication options and behavioral interventions.
 Case examples will be used to illustrate topics.